 NCT will only process Personal Information in a way that is compatible with and relevant for the purpose for which it was collected or authorized by the individual.
 To the extent necessary for those purposes, NCT will take reasonable steps to ensure that Personal Information is accurate, complete, current and reliable for its intended use.
 NCT will adhere to the Principles for as long as it, or any contracted third party acting on its behalf, retains such information.

-NCT will allow an individual access to their Personal Information and allow the individual to correct, amend or delete inaccurate information, or to allow access to Personal Information processed in violation of the Principles, except where the burden or expense of providing access would be disproportionate to the risks to the privacy of the individual in the case in question or where the rights of persons other than the individual would be violated
+As noted in the Choice section, NCT will allow an individual readable access to their Personal Information and allow the individual to correct, amend or delete inaccurate information, request transfer of Personal Information to another processor, or to allow access to Personal Information processed in violation of the Principles, except where the burden or expense of providing access would be disproportionate to the risks to the privacy of the individual in the case in question or where the rights of persons other than the individual would be violated.

 If a complaint or dispute cannot be promptly resolved through our internal process, we agree to co-operate with the European Data Protection Authorities (DPAs) dispute resolution procedures.